-Trekking in the rice fields is amazing.
+Trekking in the rice fields of Northern Vietnam is amazing.
 When we arrived to Vietnam, we knew we wanted to go further north to the Hoàng Liên Son Mountains in the north west of the country.

 We chose the picturesque Ta Van village and had a blast trekking in the muddy rice fields.